zen-mod/ZEN/docs/frameworks/public_events.md

 #### zen_editor_sideChanged

 Executed **locally** when Zeus display's create trees side is changed.
-Event still fires if the new side is the same as old.
+Event still fires if the selected side is the same as old.

 **Parameters:**